rdeepak2002/drone-position-visualizer-server/README.md

 ## Expected Device Data Format

-- Send a socket.io message to ``device-1`` with the following content
+- Send a socket.io message to ``unit-update`` with the following content

 ```json
 {